Paraguay: Social issues of the indigenous

-Infrastructure

-Transport
+Transportation

 According to official data from the M.O.P.C (Ministry of Public Works and Communications of Paraguay), in 2019, there were a total of 78850 km of roads, of which 10372 km were paved.
 One of the most important recent investments in the country's history is the construction of the Bioceanic Corridor, which will cross the north of Paraguay in a horizontal line, connecting Brazil to Argentina, reaching both the ports of northern Chile, as to Brazilian ports.
 The work will open a new route for exports of products to Asia, and will enable the development of an isolated region of Paraguay, the Chaco.
 In February 2022, Paraguay inaugurated 275 km of the road (about half of the route), connecting Carmelo Peralta (Alto Paraguay), on the border with Brazil, to Loma Plata (Boquerón), in the center of the country.
 Paraguay has also been implementing the country's first double highway: 149 km of the Route 2, which connects the capital Asunción to Ciudad del Este, on the border with Brazil (the highway that also connects with port of Paranaguá).
 In January 2022, there were almost 100 km duplicated.

-The Paraná-Paraguay system is a natural north-south downstream waterway of 1,600 km of a navigable network area, that gives the region direct access to the ocean, therefore, river transport is important and extensive, concentrating the most commercial maritime traffic to the port of Buenos Aires.
+The Paraguay-Paraná waterway system is a natural north–south downstream waterway of 1,600 km of a navigable network area, that gives the region direct access to the ocean, therefore, river transport is important and extensive, concentrating the most commercial maritime traffic to the port of Buenos Aires.
 Asunción is one of the main ports of Paraguay.

 Asunción airport is an important stopover for international airlines and Ciudad del Este airport, is an important international air cargo hub.

 Energy

 All of Paraguay's electricity is generated by hydropower, making it one of the cleanest in the world.

 Paraguay has an installed electrical production capacity of 8,110 MW, producing 63 billion kWh/year in 2016; with domestic consumption of just 15 billion kWh, the excess production is sold to Brazil, Argentina, and Uruguay, making Paraguay the world's largest exporter of electric power.
 This production is from two large hydroelectric power projects along its borders, including the Itaipu Dam, the world's second largest generating station.

 Demographics

 Paraguay's population is distributed unevenly through the country, with the vast majority of people living in the eastern region near the capital and largest city, Asunción, which accounts for 10% of the country's population.
-The Gran Chaco region, which includes the Alto Paraguay, Boquerón and Presidente Hayes Department, and accounts for about 60% of the territory, is home to less than 2% of the population.
-About 56% of Paraguayans live in urban areas, making Paraguay one of the least urbanized nations in South America.
+The Gran Chaco region, which includes the Alto Paraguay, Boquerón and Presidente Hayes Department, and accounts for about 60% of the territory, is home to less than 4% of the population.
+About 63% of Paraguayans live in urban areas, making Paraguay one of the least urbanized nations in South America.